CHME5137/Syllabus/README.md

 ## Academic integrity.
 Academic dishonesty violates the most fundamental values of an intellectual community and undermines the achievements of the entire University.
-Please be familiar with the Northeastern University Academic Integrity Policy which you can find at  http://www.northeastern.edu/osccr/academic-integrity-policy/.
+Please be familiar with the Northeastern University Academic Integrity Policy which you can find at  https://osccr.sites.northeastern.edu/academic-integrity-policy/.
 Read it at least once per semester, to remind yourself the details.
 Relating to this course:
+* Don't pretend someone else's work is your own.
+Don't pretend you did something you didn't.
 * Using code snippets found online is a common way to program, but in an academic setting especially it is important that you add a comment where you got it from.
 * Collaboration with classmates is usually encouraged in this course, but unauthorized collaboration when explicitly asked not to is cheating.
 In any case: when helping others, try not to just give them your code, but help them figure it out themselves.
 They will learn better, and you will also learn from it.

 ## Student Accommodations
 Northeastern University and the Disability Resource Center (DRC) are committed to providing disability services that enable students who qualify under Section 504 of the Rehabilitation Act and the Americans with Disabilities Act Amendments Act (ADAAA) to participate fully in the activities of the university.

-For more information, visit http://www.northeastern.edu/drc/getting-started-with-the-drc/.
+For more information, visit https://drc.sites.northeastern.edu/registered-students/.

 ## Diversity and Inclusion
 Northeastern University is committed to equal opportunity, affirmative action, diversity, and social justice, while building a climate of inclusion on and beyond campus.
 In our classroom, we'll work to cultivate an inclusive environment that denounces discrimination through innovation, collaboration and an awareness of global perspectives on social justice.
-Please visit http://www.northeastern.edu/oidi/ for complete information on Diversity and Inclusion.
+Please visit https://provost.northeastern.edu/odei/ for complete information on Diversity and Inclusion.
+The Chemical Engineering Department's statement on Diversity, Equity, and Inclusion is at https://che.northeastern.edu/community/dei/.

 ## Title IX
 Title IX of the Education Amendments of 1972 protects individuals from sex or gender-based discrimination, including discrimination based on gender-identity, in educational programs and activities that receive federal financial assistance.

-Northeastern’s Title IX Policy prohibits sexual harassment, sexual assault, relationship or domestic violence, and stalking; it applies to the entire community.
-Please visit www.northeastern.edu/titleix for a complete list of reporting options and resources both on- and off-campus.
+Northeastern’s Title IX Policy prohibits Prohibited Offenses, which are defined as sexual harassment, sexual assault, relationship or domestic violence, and stalking.
+The Title IX Policy applies to the entire community, including male, female, transgender students, faculty and staff.
+Please visit https://www.northeastern.edu/titleix for a complete list of reporting options and resources both on- and off-campus.
 In case of an emergency, please call 911.